Developing database migrations¶

 Coding for migrations¶

-Migrations only update the schema of a DB, not the data within it.
+By default, migrations only update the schema of a DB, not the data within it.
 It is up to the developer to package data updates that go along with the migration.
 There are two ways to do this:

 - Write the application code such that it dynamically updates and populates the database.